escobard/aws-cloud-apps/client/ui/README.md

 `npm start`

 ### Scripts
-To run the API with hot reload and real-time compilation on code updates, start the API by running:
+To run the UI with hot reload and real-time compilation on code updates, start the UI by running:

 `npm run dev`